RichardHightower/jai/README.md

 ### Next steps

 1. Add support for completions      DONE
 2. Add support for edits            DONE
 3. Add support for updates          DONE
 7. Add support for audio to text    DONE
-8. Add support for images
+8. Add support for images           DONE
 4. Add support for file uploads
 5. Add support for fine tunings
+6. Add support for listing models
+7. Add support for creating moderation
 8. Create some examples with chat streaming
 9. Create some examples with chat functions and function callbacks